 How Do Metal Braces Work?

 When you get your braces on, your orthodontist will cement a metal bracket onto the center of each of your teeth.
 Then, they will install an archwire that goes through all of the brackets on each jaw.
-Each time your braces are adjusted, your orthodontist will change your wire out for a less flexible one.
+Each time your braces are adjusted, your Alpharetta orthodontist will change your wire out for a less flexible one.
 Stiffer archwires will gently pull your teeth into place.
 Over time, your teeth will gradually move into proper alignment.

 How Long Do I Have To Wear Metal Braces For?